gordonwatts/atlas-plot-agent/notebooks/adl-benchmarks/results/plan-query/plan-question-02.md

 bash: no job control in this shell /work/.venv/lib/python3.13/site-packages/func_adl_servicex_xaodr25/trigger.py:127: SyntaxWarning: invalid escape sequence '\D' object.
 Close match is done as a function of $\Delta R < `dr`$.
+/app/script.py:23: UserWarning: No artists with labels found to put in legend.
+Note that artists whose label start with an underscore are ignored when legend() is called with no argument. ax.legend()

 ```